Do you believe in miracles?

 “If you have faith as small as a mustard seed, you can say to this mountain, move from here to there, and it will move.
 Nothing will be impossible for you.”
-Jesus
+Jesus in Matthew 17.20

 Miracles of the Bible.
 One must wonder about the miracles of the Bible: parting of the Red Sea, manna (bread) from heaven, Jonah in the whale’s belly, Daniel saved in the lions’ den, Jesus turning water into wine, Marah’s waters sweetened, water from the rock in Horeb, and the immaculate conception, to name a few.
 There are dozens more.